Publisher: Harper ISBN: 978-0061732973

 Austin Kleon is an inspiring contemporary poet.
 He uses newspaper articles from the New York Times as unique canvases for creating his verse.
 The first thing I wanted to do, after trying it out myself, was to see if the older children I teach would find this technique successful and worth exploring.

 We began by visiting the official website Newspaperblackout.com, where the children could read examples by Austin and view poems shared by fans using his method.
 As we watched a short interview with the poet, I could see that the boys in particular were itching to give it a try.
 "This is cool, have we got newspapers?"

 They were immediately hooked.

 I think the most daunting thing for a child who wants to write creatively is a blank page.
 So white, so empty, so demanding.
-As a teacher, finding ways to make the planning process less of a struggle is always top of my agenda.
+As a teacher, finding ways to make the planning process less of a struggle is wonderful and Kleon's technique scaffolds.